Last updated 01/05/15

 The countries most impacted by this outbreak are Guinea, Liberia and Sierra Leone.
 The Centers for Disease Control and Prevention has issued a Level 3 Travel warning to avoid non-essential travel to these areas.
-Mali has also seen a small number of cases and the CDC has issued a Level 2 notice to take enhanced precautions if traveling to that area.

 CDC currently does not recommend that travelers avoid visiting other African countries.